Cheverly–Washington Business Park Line: History

-1993 Service Changes

 On December 11, 1993, route F13 was extended from New Carrollton station to Cheverly station via Ellin Road, Harkins Road, Annapolis Road, Cooper Lane, Old Landover Road, Landover Road, Prince George's Hospital Roadway, Aaron Deitz Drive, Prince George's Hospital Roadway, Cheverly Avenue, and Columbia Park Road.The extension was to provide additionally service on Cheverly Avenue to route F8, since routes F1 and F2 were rerouted to no longer operate on Cheverly Avenue.

-2017 Service Changes

 On June 25, 2017, route F13 was rerouted near Washington Business Park discontinuing service along Boston Way.
 From northbound Martin Luther King, Jr. Highway, buses will operate to Lottsford-Vista Road, Forbes Boulevard and Philadelphia Way before returning to southbound Martin Luther King, Jr. Highway.
 Nearby stops will be served along Forbes Boulevard at Boston Way.

+All service was suspended during the COVID-19 pandemic beginning on March 18, 2020.
+The line resumed service on August 23, 2020 with reduced frequencies.
+Full service was restored on September 5, 2021.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed to split the F13 into two different routes from New Carrollton station.
+The F13 portion between Cheverly station and New Carrollton station via Cheverly Avenue, Hospital Center Drive, Prince George's Hospital, Landover Road, Old Landover Road, Cooper Lane, Annapolis Road, Harkins Road, and Ellin Road remained the same and was renamed to Route MD352.
+The F13 portion between New Carrollton and Washington Business Park was combined with Route B24 and was changed to operate from the east side of New Carrollton station and operate to Goddard Corporate Park as Route MD353 via Pennsy Drive, Ardwick Ardmore Road, Whitfield Chapel Road, Annapolis Road, Forbes Boulevard, Lottsford Vista Road, Annapolis Road, Fairwood Parkway, Hillmeade Road, Daisy Lane, Glenn Dale Road, Prospect Hill Road, Glenn Dale Boulevard, Greenbelt Road, and Mission Drive.